NemoOnGH/NemosView/ReadMe.md

 ## Description

-**Nemo’s View** aims to stay true to the vanilla style while trying to offer subtle improvements.
+**Nemo’s View** is a vanilla-friendly resource pack that stays true to Minecraft’s original look and feel while carefully enhancing it.
+Instead of overhauling everything, it focuses on subtle improvements and selective additions — new textures that blend seamlessly into the game’s style.
+The goal is to keep the familiar atmosphere of vanilla Minecraft while offering small visual touches.

 ## Downloads
 - [CurseForge](https://curseforge.com/minecraft/mc-mods/nemos-view)